Long-form-AI-video-generation/script-parser-custom-node/README.md

 ---

 ## Features

-- ** PDF Script Processing**: Extract and chunk text from PDF screenplay/script files with configurable overlap
+-  **PDF Script Processing**: Extract and chunk text from PDF screenplay/script files with configurable overlap
-- ** AI-Powered Storyboarding**: Generate detailed storyboard panels using Gemini AI via relay server
+- **AI-Powered Storyboarding**: Generate detailed storyboard panels using Gemini AI via relay server
-- ** Prompt Engineering**: Convert storyboard scenes into optimized video generation prompts
+- **Prompt Engineering**: Convert storyboard scenes into optimized video generation prompts
-- ** Modular Pipeline**: Three independent, chainable nodes for maximum flexibility
+- **Modular Pipeline**: Three independent, chainable nodes for maximum flexibility
-- ** ComfyUI Integration**: Seamless workflow integration with custom output types
+- **ComfyUI Integration**: Seamless workflow integration with custom output types
-- ** Relay Server Architecture**: Secure API access through dedicated relay endpoint
+- **Zero API Key Configuration**: All AI processing is handled by a secure relay server, so you never have to manage or expose your own API keys.

 ---